rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

     [God] is the maker and creator of angels, bringing them out of non-being into being, having created them after his own image as an incorporeal nature, like some spirit or immaterial fire, as the divine David says, "who makes his angels spirits and his ministers a fiery flame," describing their lightness, ardor, warmth, extreme sharpness, and acuity with regard to their longing for God and ministry to him and their sublimity and deliverance from all material thought.

 The orthodox understanding of being "in the image of God" means more than just resemblance, but doing the works of God.
-This is why these spirits can act out the will of God.
+This is why these spirits act in accord to the will of God, doing His will.